 8. Play tug of war, which is much safer in the snow than grass or pavement.

-9. Create sugarplum fairy ballerinas with these templates, hang them on your porch and watch them dance in the wind.
+9. Use templates to create sugarplum fairy ballerinas, hang them on your porch and watch them dance in the wind.

 10. Search for nests in the bare trees.

 11. After a heavy snowfall, wrangle up a team of friends and shovel out a maze in your backyard.